Who is collecting and using your personal data?

 We are the data controller for the personal information we hold about you in relation to the Energy Company Obligation (ECO) Local Authority Flexible Eligibility Scheme round 4 (ECO4 Flexible Eligibility).
 To comply with data protection legislation, we want you to understand how we use this information.

-The ECO4 Flexible Eligibility is administered by the Department for Business, Energy, and Industrial Strategy (BEIS), and delivered locally by Warmer Homes Stafford.
+The ECO4 Flexible Eligibility is administered by the Department for Energy Security and Net Zero (ESNZ), and delivered locally by Warmer Homes Stafford.

 For further information on how Warmer Homes Stafford uses your personal data, please see the Warmer Homes Stafford privacy notice